robotics-upo/hunav_gazebo_fortress_wrapper/README.md

 ## ToDos

-- [] Fix the path to found the animation models and activate the change of animation.
+- [ ] Fix the path to find the animation models and activate the change of animation.
-- [] Prepare different environment with a robot navigating in ROS 2.
+- [ ] Prepare different environment with a robot navigating in ROS 2.
-- [] Provide a container to deploy the system.
+- [ ] Provide a container to deploy the system.